ImmunoLynk/verification-as-a-service/README.md

 In addition to that, users can opt to store the result in our public (free) IPFS node, donating their annonymized data to better help health officials/researchers/innovators on data-driven solutions for the pandemic crisis.

+Alternatively, users can opt into the premium service of hosting a private IPFS node so they can futurely commercialize their data through Ocean Protocol.

 ## Getting Started

 ### Prerequisites

 * [Python 3.6.5](https://www.python.org/downloads/release/python-365/)
+* Tensorflow
+* Keras

 ### Installing